 Atypical Antidepressant Medications

-There are several other antidepressant medications, some newer and some older, that target the reuptake of serotonin and other neurotransmitters, or neurotransmitters other than serotonin.
+There are several other antidepressant medications that target the reuptake of serotonin and other neurotransmitters, or neurotransmitters other than serotonin.
 Some refer to these as atypical antidepressant medications, because they do not fit into any of the above classes.
 For example, Cymbalta, Remeron, and Effexor are termed SNRIs (selective norepinephrine and serotonin reuptake inhibitors).

 Welbutrin is a medication that blocks the reuptake of the neurotransmitters norepinephrine and dopamine, and it is less likely to cause sexual dysfunction as a side effect.
 Welbutrin also has the property of increasing energy levels and therefore may be effective for types of depression where lethargy and sleepiness are major concerns.
 The side effect profiles for these drugs are specific to the drug.

 Can Antidepressant Medications Be Abused?

 A 2014 review published in the journal Substance Abuse and Rehabilitation found some evidence that antidepressant medications were abused by a very small number of people, most of whom had other substance use disorder issues with other drugs and abused antidepressant medications in combination with other drugs of abuse.
 The actual prevalence of antidepressant medication abuse is unknown at this time; however, it is relatively rare.

 Some individuals may become psychologically dependent on their antidepressant medications; however, this dependence does not represent the type of severe addiction observed with drugs of abuse such as alcohol, opiate drugs like heroin, cocaine, etc.